-Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom is acting as representative, have severally agreed to purchase, and we and the Selling Securityholders have agreed to sell to them, severally, the number of shares indicated below:
+Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Morgan Stanley & Co.
+LLC ("Morgan Stanley"), Credit Suisse Securities (USA) LLC ("Credit Suisse") and Barclays Capital Inc. ("Barclays") are acting as representatives, have severally agreed to purchase, and we have agreed to sell to them, the number of shares indicated below: